 Julia has a powerful, yet clear and intuitive, dynamic type system.
 It allows writing dynamic code and specifying types if additional expressiveness is needed for simplification or performance increases.
 The language features multiple dispatch, meaning it chooses which method is called based on the types of each argument.
 This lets you write specific methods for certain types while providing generic fallbacks and is particularly useful for mathematical code, where it is not clear why an operation should belong to a specific argument.

-Metaprogramming is easy in Julia due to its homoiconicity, i.e. Julia code can be represented in Julia itself, so a program can transform and generate its own code, similarly to Lisp.
+Metaprogramming is easy in Julia.
+Code can be represented as a data structure in Julia itself, so a program can transform and generate its own code, similarly to Lisp.
 Large parts of Julia's base and standard library are also written in Julia.
 Understanding and changing it does not require knowledge of another language.
 If a library you need to use is written in another language, such as C, Fortran or Python, you can use simple interfaces to call them directly from your code.

 Despite its young age, Julia is already being used in the real world in a variety of fields, such as but not limited to Finance, Data Science and Scientific Computing.
 You can find many showcase applications on the Julia Blog Aggregator, case studies from commercial use on juliacomputing.com, and a list of publications about the language and its applications here.